nest/ode-toolbox/doc/index.rst

 Internal representation
 -----------------------

-For users who want to modify/extend ode-toolbox.
+For users who want to modify/extend ODE-toolbox.

 Initially, individual expressions are read from JSON into Shape instances.
 Subsequently, all shapes are combined into a :py:class:`odetoolbox.system_of_shapes.SystemOfShapes` instance, which summarises all provided dynamical equations in the canonical form :math:`\mathbf{x}' = \mathbf{Ax} + \mathbf{C}`, with matrix :math:`\mathbf{A}` containing the linear part of the system dynamics and vector :math:`\mathbf{C}` containing the nonlinear terms.